dynaroars/neuralsat/SMT/example/dnn_solver.md

 ### TODO

-1. Try with larger DNN
+- [x] Try with larger DNN => Simplex Issue: Singular Matrix
-2. Input interface
+- [x] Input interface
-3. Adopt substitution + Optimize constraints in Theory propagate.
+- [x] Adopt substitution + Optimize constraints in Theory propagate.
-4. Optimize `Simplex`
+- [ ] Optimize `Simplex`
-5. Finding Unsat core when unsat occurred
+- [ ] Finding Unsat core when unsat occurred (Actually don't need that)
-6. Compare with Reluplex
+- [ ] Compare with Reluplex
-7. Behavior SAT/Unsat
+- [ ] Behavior SAT/Unsat (time consuming)

 ### Dummy Ideas

-1. Decide multiple variables in a same layer at once?
+- [ ] Decide multiple variables in a same layer at once?
 If UNSAT then backtrack + add conflict clause
-2. Strategy for choosing variables?
+- [ ] Strategy for choosing variables?
-3. What if some variables can be used to imply the others?
+- [ ] What if some chosen variables can be used to imply the others?
 Choosing wrong value leads to UNSAT => conflict clause => next time the algorithm should decide smarter?
-4. UNSAT core for finding these conflict variables?
-(Actually don't need that)